-The Township of Huron-Kinloss Noise By-law restricts the noise from 11:00pm and 7:00am.
+The Township of Huron-Kinloss Noise By-law noise control by-law restricts the noise from 11:00pm and 7:00am next day (9:00am on Sundays).
 In addition, sound levels outside these times must remain at an acceptable level given consideration to the type and location of the event.
-Event organizers may be required to apply to Council or an exemption to the Noise By-law.
-Event organizers should allow 2 moths for this process.
+Event organizers are required to apply to Council for an exemption to the Noise By-law.
+Event organizers should allow two months for this process.
+Noise Exemption Request Form - Township of Huron-Kinloss